onelivesleft/PrettyErrors/README.md

 When enabled the stack trace will be reversed, displaying the top of the stack first.

 * `stack_depth`<br>
 The maximum number of entries from the stack trace to display.
-When `0` willb display the entire stack, which is the default.
+When `0` will display the entire stack, which is the default.

 * `lines_before`, `lines_after`<br>
 How many lines of code to display for the top frame, before and after the line the exception occurred on.